shakedzy/charles/README.md

 operators from `[+,-,*,/]`.
 Each subject is represented as sequence of single-character strings of either a digit or an operator (so `T` is `String`).
 The model's objective is to find a set of digits and characters which will yield 42.
 The Strength Function is defined as the absolute value of the result of 1/(x-42).

-## To do:
-* Notifications about early stops (Inf or population is dead)
-* Handle duplication of the same element in population

 ### License:
 Apache License 2.0